The Best Female Golfers Of All Time

 (Image credit: Getty Images)

-Kathy Whitworth won an incredible 88 times on the LPGA Tour, with her most dominant years coming in the 1960s and '70s.
-She won six Major titles too and was the first American captain for the inaugural Solheim Cup in 1990.
+Kathy Whitworth won an incredible 88 times on the LPGA Tour.
+She won six Major Championship titles, too, and was the first American captain for the inaugural Solheim Cup in 1990.
+In 1966, she was victorious nine times, the same year she claimed the first of her seven LPGA Player of the Year titles.

 Mickey Wright